wacncontent/CustomizeTool/output/articles/sql-database/sql-database-develop-java-simple-windows.md

 ## Connection string for your SQL Database

 The code sample creates a `Connection` object by using a connection string.
-You can find the connection string by using the [Azure preview portal](http://manage.windowsazure.cn/).
+You can find the connection string by using the [Azure <!-- deleted by customization preview portal](http://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Management Portal](http://manage.windowsazure.cn/) <!-- keep by customization: end -->.
 For details about finding the connection string, see [Create your first Azure SQL Database](/documentation/articles/sql-database-get-started).

 > [AZURE.NOTE] JTDS JDBC driver